 iii.
 There is no evidence that quinclorac results in increased susceptibility in in utero rats or rabbits in the prenatal developmental studies or in young rats in the 2-generation reproduction study.

 iv.
 There are no residual uncertainties identified in the exposure databases.
-The dietary food exposure assessments were performed based on tolerance or maximum residue levels for residues of concern and assumed 100 PCT.
+The dietary food exposure assessments were performed based on 100 PCT and tolerance-level residues.
 EPA made conservative (protective) assumptions in the ground and surface water modeling used to assess exposure to quinclorac in drinking water.
-EPA used similarly conservative assumptions to assess incidental oral exposures (hand-to-mouth activities) of toddlers to quinclorac.
+EPA used similarly conservative assumptions to assess post-application exposure of children as well as incidental oral exposure of toddlers.
 These assessments will not underestimate the exposure and risks posed by quinclorac.

 E. Aggregate Risks and Determination of Safety